amplitude/amplitude-docs/content/collections/web_experiment/en/actions.md

 ## Element changes

 Element changes modify existing elements on your site.
-Web experiment applies these changes by editing the inner text of an element or appending style to the element based on the change you make in the visual editor.
+Web Experiment applies these changes by editing the inner text of an element or appending style to the element based on the change you make in the visual editor.

 The visual editor supports the following element changes: